AyaanIqbal/Saccadic-Eye-Tracking/README.md

 ## Citation & Acknowledgments

 This project was developed as part of a research initiative for the SYDE 552 – Computational Neuroscience course at the University of Waterloo.
-The research paper details the model design, biological motivation, and evaluation results.
+The [research paper (PDF)](docs/SYDE%20552%20Final%20Project.pdf) details the model design, biological motivation, and evaluation results.

 > **SYDE 552 – Computational Neuroscience**
 > Instructor: **Prof. Terrence C. Stewart**, University of Waterloo
 > Project Title: _Modeling Visual Salience with Excitation-Inhibition Dynamics: A Bottom-Up Approach to Gaze Prediction_
-> Authors: Ayaan Iqbal, Mekhael Thaha
+> Authors: **Ayaan Iqbal, Mekhael Thaha**

 **Dataset**

 - MIT1003 Eye-Tracking Dataset
 - Ground truth fixation maps from [MIT Saliency Benchmark](http://saliency.mit.edu/datasets.html)